-- 175. The design for IESS and IESS-Adapt was conducted in two missions with the first one in March 2019 and the second in June 2019 during which a wide range of stakeholders have been consulted.
+- 176. The design for IESS and IESS-Adapt was conducted in two missions with the first one in March 2019 and the second in June 2019 during which a wide range of stakeholders have been consulted21.
 The proposed project has worked closely with the CRDA, and was consulted throughout the design process with the project proposal having been developed through a gender and youth sensitive participatory approach.
 The field survey focus groups were instrumental in informing the development of project interventions and the activities were subsequently designed based on local community concerns and needs.
 During the field visits every effort was made to identify women groups and associations, however none of the stakeholders interviewed, including the Ministry for Women, Families, Childhood and the Elderly were able to identify any in Kairouan.
 The stakeholder consultations however have been very gender and youth focused with meetings being arranged with smallholders that were timed to be sensitive to their respective needs as well farmer's needs more generally.
-As reflected in the list of persons met in Annex 5, women were also interviewed separately from men, this produced the desired effect as women felt freer to open up about their issues, which otherwise would not have been possible. - 176.
+As reflected in the list of persons met in Annex 6, women were also interviewed separately from men, this produced the desired effect as women felt freer to open up about their issues, which otherwise would not have been possible. - 177.
 The main concerns that emerged from the consultation process have been integrated into the project design.
 Women from the more isolated homesteads complained about the hardship they faced in having to travel 5 hours to collect water by donkey and a general lack of water for the household and irrigation.
 Beneficiaries interviewed in villages however did have tap water in their homes but complained of not having water for irrigation or their animals, as it is illegal to use tap water for this purpose.
 Women further complained about reduced access to land as land is not registered in their name and women farmers have highlighted the challenge of their long working hours due to their farming and domestic responsibilities.
 Women are predominantly used as farm labour because farmers are able to pay them half of what a man would be paid which was an issue that was raised repeatedly in the consultations.
-Both female and male and youth target populations that have been interviewed complained about few opportunities and high levels of unemployment. - 177.
+Both female and male and youth target populations that have been interviewed complained about few opportunities and high levels of unemployment. - 178.
 Reports of ravines and erosion have been common among the rural beneficiaries that have been interviewed, although they demonstrated little awareness about adaptive and management measures that can be applied to address this problem.
 Farmers also raised concerns relating to heavy rains causing flooding and erosion and extensive mud causing periods of being unable to move.
-The beneficiary consultations in the irrigated perimeters (IP) also identified that while farmers are supported by the government to purchase drip irrigation, none were taught or explained that the pipes can be maintained for increased longevity and consequently typically last only two seasons before they are replaced. - 178.
-Free, Prior and Informed Consent (FPIC) and do no harm principles.
-The consultative process during design and implementation has and will follow the FPIC and do no harm principles.
-Adherence to the FPIC principle needs to be assured before supporting any development intervention that might affect the land access and use rights of communities, IFAD will ensure that their free, prior and informed consent has been solicited through inclusive consultations based on full disclosure of the intent and scope of the activities planned and their implications.
+The beneficiary consultations in the irrigated perimeters (IP) also identified that while farmers are supported by the government to purchase drip irrigation, none were taught or explained that the pipes can be maintained for increased longevity and consequently typically last only two seasons before they are replaced.

-&lt;sup>20 See annex 5 for the list of stakeholders met.
+21 See annex 6 for the list of stakeholders met.